 Tulips are probably the most popular among flowering bulbs.
 They may be the most well-known but they are not an exception to any other bulbs that can be grown quite easy as well.
-November would be the best time to grow them.

 2. Fireworks Allium

 We usually grow the tall purple allium in our garden which is a perfect choice for fall gardening too.
 But for a change, these fireworks allium will definitely make your spring garden more interesting.

-This perennial flowering bulb is commonly blue and the common name is grape hyacinth which indeed look like a bunch of grapes.
+This perennial flowering bulb is commonly blue.
+Popularly known as grape hyacinth, it looks like a bunch of grapes.
 They are definitely easy to grow, growing even when unattended and densely too.

 Together with lilies and alliums, September and October are the best time to grow crocosmia.
 They are also nicely scented and increases fragrance when dried making them perfect for potpourri.

 5. Stargazer Lily

 Just like the alliums, lilies are best grown in September and in October for delightful blooms to be expected in spring.
 However, you will have to wait for summer for the stargazer lily’s bloom.

 6. Apricot Daffodils

 Daffadowndillies, narcissus, or jonquils are commonly either yellow or white.
 Grow this daffodil variety with a cool, calming apricot color and some added ruffles and break away from the usual.

 Planting these wonderful perennials is best done at the end of September.
 It comes in sweet different colors with an equally sweet fragrance.

-You should have this in your garden when it doesn’t only look dainty but holds the record of the most expensive spice in the world in its bud.
+You should definitely have this in your garden!
+It doesn’t only look dainty but it holds the record of the most expensive spice in the world in its bud.

 Sometimes confused with the lily for their look-alike flower forms but they are only distant relatives yet equally gorgeous.